History of the Denver Broncos: 1990s

 Reeves was fired following an 8–8 1992 campaign and replaced with Wade Phillips, a move often attributed to Reeves' stormy relationship with Elway.
 Following campaigns of 9–7 and 7–9 in 1993 and 1994 respectively, Phillips was fired and the Broncos named former Broncos quarterbacks coach Mike Shanahan Head Coach.

-In 1995, the Broncos debuted a new Zone blocking scheme under Mike Shanahan and rookie running back Terrell Davis, who would quickly emerge as an All-Pro running back.
+In 1995, the Broncos debuted a new Zone blocking schemeunder Mike Shanahan and rookie running back Terrell Davis, who would quickly emerge as an All-Pro running back.
 The Broncos established a tradition in 1996 where the offensive linemen do not talk with the media as a form of bonding.
 This was evident during the player introductions for the starting lineup on nationally televised prime time games as the linemen would not introduce themselves.
 How they were introduced has varied over the years as sometimes, another offensive player introduces them and during other times, the announcers introduce the offensive linemen.
 Due to a rule change within the NFL in 2007, this tradition came to an end.
 For the 2007 season each player is required to make themselves available for media interviews.
 On a Sunday Night Football game against the Steelers, the linemen introduced themselves.

 In 1996, Shanahan's second season, the Broncos went 13–3 and appeared on their way to another Super Bowl appearance.
 However, they were defeated by the Jacksonville Jaguars in a stunning 30–27 divisional round loss.
 In 1997, the Broncos went 12–4, securing a wild card spot in the playoffs.
 Following playoff wins over the Jaguars, Chiefs and Steelers, the Broncos faced the heavily favored Packers in Super Bowl XXXII.
 Davis led the Broncos to their first Super Bowl victory, 31–24.
 Although Elway completed only 12 of his 22 passes, throwing one interception and no touchdowns, he executed what was perhaps the game's best-known play, known as The Helicopter, when he boldly ran for a crucial first down while surviving strong hits from two safeties as he jumped through the air like a propeller.
 Terrell Davis was able to overcome a severe migraine headache that caused him blurred vision and rush for 157 yards and three touchdowns to earn Super Bowl MVP honors.